industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 Once the OEE configuration is done, the dashboard is automatically created underneath the dedicated asset.
 Go to *My Plant* and select the asset.
 Click on the *OEE* dashboard to open the view.
 Please be aware to select a proper time period for displaying the dashboard, that contains useful process data.

-The OEE dashboard offers the following possibilities:
+The OEE dashboard offers the following views:
 - OEE overview:
   - Quick overview of KPIs and machine status
   - Detail view for KPIs and machine status